HarmeetSokhiTW/aws-landscape/README.md

 This repo contains automation to build a standalone environment for the data engineering training program (TWDU).

-# Setting up a new Account
+# Setting up a new Account fro training

 ## 1) Requisition a new AWS environment
 ## 2) Fork this repo